 - Go back over your palm and loop around your thumb in the opposite direction.

-- Wrap the material around your wrist, and then wrap each finger, beginning between your pinky and ring finger.
+- Wrap the material around your wrist, and then wrap between each finger, beginning between your pinky and ring finger.

 - After the fingers are wrapped, wrap your knuckles three more times.